HBL in Secondary

 A module is a series of tasks in Google Classroom that your teacher will set for you to be completed before the next lesson.
 The entire module will be labelled in Google Classroom in the Classwork section, with activities underneath.

-Do I only need to do school work at 9am-10am and 1pm-2pm?
+Do I only need to do school work during the sessions?

-No. Teachers will be giving you a module that will be the equivalent of about three periods of work.
-Ideally you will do your school work when you can through the day but, we understand that as you are at home, you may be sharing a study space and need to manage time around others in your house.
-Try to manage your time wisely and make use of any spare time during the day as much as you can.
+No. For each session, teachers will be giving you a module that will be the equivalent of about two periods of work.
+Ideally, you will do your school work when you can through the day but, we understand that as you are at home, you may be sharing a study space and need to manage time around others in your house.
+Try to manage your time wisely and make use of any spare time during the day.

 How can I get support?

-You can reach out to your teacher via email or post a class or private comment in Google Classroom.
-However, note that teachers will be responsive through the day and likely will not be responding to students after hours - just like any normal school day.
-Don't expect a teacher to respond until the next day if you email them after hours.
+You can reach out to your subject teacher via email or post a class or private comment in Google Classroom.
+However, note that teachers/homeroom teachers will be responsive through the day and likely will not be responding to students after hours - just like any normal school day.
+Don't expect a teacher to respond until the next day if you email them after hours - they need their rest time, too!

 If you need additional support, such as tech help, counselling, etc, please see the people to contact on this page.